10 Tips: Make Better Food Choices

 Find out what you need

 Get personalized nutrition information based on your age, gender, height, weight, and physical activity level.
-SuperTracker provides your calorie level, shows foods and beverages you need, and tracks progress toward your goals.
-Learn more at www.SuperTracker.usda.gov.
+The MyPlate Plan provides your calorie level and shows how much you should eat from each of the five food groups.

 Enjoy your food but eat less